 When can the chair (President) vote on a motion?

-The President is a member of the voting body and has the same rights and privileges as all other members.
+The President is a member of the voting body and has the same rights and privileges as other members.
 This includes the right to make motions, to speak in debate, and to vote on all questions.
-In meetings of a small board (about 12 members present), and in meetings of a committee, the presiding officer may exercise these rights and privileges.
-At a large meeting the chair must be impartial and therefore refrains from debate and public voting.
-The chair may vote if the vote is by ballot or if their vote will affect the result.
+In BOD meetings with 12 or fewer members present and in committee meetings, the presiding officer may fully exercise these rights and privileges.
+At a large meeting with 12 or more people or at General Membership Meetings, the chair must be impartial and therefore refrains from debate and public voting.
+The chair may vote if the vote is by ballot or if their vote would affect the result by breaking or making a tie.